Explicit Non-Abelian Gerbes with Connections: Principal 2-bundles with adjusted connections

 for all $V\in\frg$ and for all $W_{1,2}\in\frh$.

-Both strict and weak morphisms (i.e.~butterflies) between crossed modules of Lie groups differentiate straightforwardly to corresponding notions of morphisms of crossed modules of Lie algebras.
-We note that for a butterfly between crossed modules of Lie algebras $\sfLie(\caG_{1,2})=(\frh_{1,2}\xrightarrow{~t_{1,2}~}\frg_{1,2})$,
+Both strict morphisms and butterflies between crossed modules of Lie groups differentiate straightforwardly to corresponding notions of morphisms of crossed modules of Lie algebras.
+We note that for a butterfly between crossed modules of Lie algebras $\sfLie(\caG_{1,2})\coloneqq(\frh_{1,2}\xrightarrow{~t_{1,2}~}\frg_{1,2})$,

 with a section $\sigma:\frg_1\rightarrow \fre$ of $\gamma_1$ as morphism of vector spaces, we can construct a corresponding weak morphisms of $L_\infty$-algebras between $\sfLie(\caG_{1})$ and $\sfLie(\caG_{2})$, with both trivially regarded as strict 2-term $L_\infty$-algebras~\cite[Prop.~3.4]{Noohi:0910.1818}.
 Explicitly, the splitting $\frg_1$ provides us with a second map $\tau:\fre\rightarrow \frh_2$, and we have maps